imagekit-samples/native-video-examples-nextjs/README.md

 yarn dev
 ```

+** Update the correct URL endpoint **
+Update the .env file with the default URL endpoint of your ImageKit account.
+You can find this in your ImageKit dashboard.
+Read more about [URL endpoints for file delivery](https://imagekit.io/docs/integration/connect-external-storage#url-endpoints).

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.